avb-academy/avb_academy/content/01_milan/01_media-transport/_index.en.md

 - **Network Time** is the shared global time base provided to all devices in the network by {{< tooltip "gPTP">}}.
 - **Media Time** is the timing domain used specifically to synchronize audio recording and playback clocks in Endstations.

-From a transport perspective, a {{< tooltip "Stream">}} can carry either Network Time synchronization data or Media Time clocking data.
+From a transport perspective, a {{< tooltip "Stream">}} can carry either audio date or Media Time clocking data.